 A second surprise is to see how many churches run these meetings like a Sunday service.

-Regular volunteer meetings are essential if you want to build a prevailing and healthy church.
+Regular volunteer meetings are essential if you want to grow a healthy church.

 Neglect this core part of your church and your ministry and operations will suffer accordingly.